Incident Information

 Support WHA

 Wildlife Health Australia (WHA) leads national action to respond to emerging health issues affecting Australia’s wildlife.
-Today, you can join us, donate to our conservation projects or follow us to protect our unique and precious wildlife.
+Today, you can join us, donate to support our work, or follow us to protect our unique and precious wildlife.

 koala snuggled with its baby in tree